-There are certain attributes which belong to the spirit, others to the soul, and yet others to the body; attributes which are not wrong, but pure and good, so long as kept in their proper place; so long as they simply perform what they were created to perform.
-When they are allowed to step outside their bounds they become corrupted.
-Paul, in saying that he kept under his body, had no reference to either his spirit or psychic nature (which, of course, were in their proper sphere), but simply to the physical.
-The physical nature, with all its attributes, he was holding the mastery over.
-If he did not they would soon be over the banks, and he would be subject to his own passions.
-He would be under, and his physical appetites would have the mastery over him.
-As it is said, the body makes a good servant, but a hard master any one of these is wanting.
+There are attributes which belong only to the body; among these are the desire for food, drink, sleep and sexual commerce.
+All these are proper.
+They are in every normal body.
+There is something physically wrong where any one of these is wanting.
 They are God-given, and so long as they are kept in their places and perform only that which God intended them to, then may one say with Paul, "I keep under my body."
 Suppose Paul did not watch his eating.
 He feels a desire to eat something, which he knows would be injurious to him, or perhaps superfluous.
 This would be allowing his appetite for food to get the mastery over him.
 There would be no sin in the appetite, only in its wrong indulgence.
 So with drink.
 We are persuaded there are many Christians who are not keeping under their body in this respect.
 They eat those things which they are conscious hurts them, and drink that which is an injury to their health.
 Suppose Paul allowed himself to take more time for sleeping than he should.
 This can grow on one till it will become abnormal.
 One will become sluggish and lazy.
 Then he could no longer say, "I am master over my body," but his body in this respect would be his master.
 Sexual desire is pure and right.
 In the degeneration of humanity it is abnormal with many, and every one should look to God for deliverance from its perversity wherever it is discovered.
 But God placed within man that desire, and when only used with the approbation of God it is holy and right.
 But O, the mastery that this desire gets over men!
 How the strong have been slain!
 How the graves have been filled with its victims!